aspose-pdf/Aspose.PDF-Documentation/en/net/working-with-facades/formeditor/add-form-fields/_index.md

 // For complete examples and data files, visit https://github.com/aspose-pdf/Aspose.PDF-for-.NET private static void AddFieldScript()
 {
-    // Define the path to the directory containing the input PDF var dataDir = RunExamples.GetDataDir_AsposePdf();
+    var dataDir = RunExamples.GetDataDir_AsposePdf();

     // Create an instance of FormEditor to manipulate form fields